FredoAF/BootstrapCourse/Notes.md

 - Accordian with two pill nav seciton
 - in left nav - Carosel of images in left
 - in right - panel with table / shopping cart

+## Themes
+- Themeroller from jqueryui.com allows you to choose colour options and choices and get feedback on how the BS elements will look.
+You can them download the BS theme.
+- color.adobe.com is a good tool for looking at related colours.
+- bootswatch.com is free themes - you can then download the CSS and replace the boostrap.min.css with the new one to update.
+If you download the variables Less, you can change those variable and then compile the new CSS.

+## Tools
+- plunkr is for code testing in the web. adds your own css and js and shows live preview.
+- bootply - for bootstrap, you select the components to add in.
+- jsfiddle is good for snippets with a small output, plunkr is better for actual testing

+## Device support
+- Need the meta tag at the top to make sure its mobile compatible.